Siege of Havana: Siege of El Morro

-By 25th July 5,000 soldiers and 3,000 sailors were sick.
+By 25 July 5, 000 soldiers and 3,000 sailors were sick.

 On 29 July the mine near the right bastion of the Morro fort was completed and ready to explode.
 Albemarle vainly feigned an assault, hoping that Velasco would finally decide to surrender.
 On the contrary, Velasco decided to launch a desperate attack from the sea upon the British miners in the ditch.
 At 2:00 am the next day two Spanish schooners attacked the miners from the sea.
 Their attack was unsuccessful and they had to withdraw.
 At 1:00 pm the British finally detonated the mine.
 The debris of the explosion partly filled the ditch but Albemarle judged it passable, and launched an assault, sending 699 picked men against the right bastion.
 Before the Spanish could react, sixteen men gained a foothold on the bastion.
 Velasco rushed to the breach with his troops, and was mortally wounded during the ensuing hand-to-hand fighting.
 The Spanish troops fell back, leaving the British in control of the Morro fort.
 Velasco was transported back to Havana, but by 31 July had died of his wounds.

 The British then occupied a position commanding the city of Havana as well as the bay.
-Artillery batteries were brought up along the north side of the entrance channel from the Morro fort to La Cabana hill, where they could be trained directly on the town.
+Artillery batteries were brought up along the north side of the entrance channel from the Morro fort to La Cabaña hill, where they could be trained directly on the town.

 Surrender

 On 11 August, after Prado had rejected the demand for surrender sent to him by Albemarle, the British batteries opened fire on Havana.
 A total of 47 guns (15 × 32-pdrs, 32 × 24-pdrs), 10 mortars and 5 howitzers pounded the city from a distance of 500–800 m.
 By the end of the day Fort la Punta was silenced.
 Prado had no other choice left but to surrender.

 The next day, Prado was informed that there was only sufficient ammunition for a few more days.
 He made belated plans to remove the bullion in Havana to another part of the island, but the city was surrounded.
 Negotiations of the articles of capitulation of the city and the fleet went on, and Prado and his army obtained the honours of war on 13 August.
 Hevia neglected to burn his fleet which fell intact in the hands of the British.

 The great losses of men in the attack on Havana put to an end any possibility of an attack on Louisiana, and the French took advantage of the removal of so many troops from Canada to capture Newfoundland with a small force of fifteen hundred troops.
-Newfoundland was recaptured in the Battle of Signal Hill on September 15, 1762.
+Newfoundland was recaptured in the Battle of Signal Hill on 15 September 1762.